 Are you like me and want to climb this legendary mountain one day?
 Let me share with you some tips and advice that I’ve found through my own research.
 First and most importantly: it’s not a race.
 There’s no need to try to rush to the peak.
 Take your time and be aware of your own condition while you’re going up.
 The official climbing season runs from early July until the middle of September, so you’ll probably be wearing clothes for warm weather at the bottom, like shorts and a t-shirt.
 However, you should make sure to pack warmer clothes, since it gets colder the closer you get to the top.

-The climb itself can take anywhere from 5-10 hours depending on which trail you choose to take.
-This average time doesn’t take into consideration breaks at any of the stations though, and is not representative of the time it would take to climb at a relaxed pace.
+The climb itself can take anywhere from 5 to 10 hours depending on which trail you choose to take.
+This average time doesn’t take into consideration breaks at any of the stations though and is not representative of the time it would take to climb at a relaxed pace.
 Many people recommend splitting the climb into a two-day trip, rather than rushing it and trying to finish it all in one day.
 You can sign up for a two-day tour where there are accommodations for you to stay overnight along the trails.
-While the Yoshida trail is the most popular, and is certainly a good trail for beginners due to the frequency of stops and the emergency hut, don’t be afraid to take the Subashiri trail if you want to take the trail less travelled.
+While the Yoshida trail is the most popular and is certainly a good trail for beginners due to the frequency of stops and the emergency hut, don’t be afraid to take the Subashiri trail if you want to take the trail less traveled.
 It is not excessively difficult for a first-time climber, and it has much more variance in the views you’ll see along the way.

 If you’re confident in your ability, feel free to take either of the other trails, but these two are the most highly recommended trails for first-time climbers and beginners.
 Be aware the Subashiri trail takes a bit longer than the Yoshida trail, but if that’s fine with you, it’s definitely worth a try!
 Descending the mountain from the top takes about half as long as the ascent, but be warned: many people say that the descent is actually more difficult and a bit more dangerous.
 It’s of the utmost importance to be careful and watch your step on the descent, as there is a lot of loose rubble and it would be easy to slip if you aren’t paying attention.
 Lastly, be sure to bring the proper gear and be in proper physical condition.
 I encourage you to look into what types of gear you need to purchase or rent before the climb on your own, as it is one of the most important factors in your climb.